bottledcode/swytch-framework/docs/README.md

 }
 ```

-API endpoints also use the Symfony serializer so you can accept complex types as parameters that are composed via route
+API endpoints also use the Symfony serializer, so you can accept complex types as parameters that are composed via route
 parameters and body parameters.
+Note that API endpoints are expected to begin with `/api/`.
+This is currently a
+hard-coded requirement; please open an issue if you have a use-case that requires this to be configurable.

 ## Context-Aware Escaping

-The Swytch Framework automatically escapes all output inside `{` brackets `}` in your HTML.
+The Swytch Framework automatically escapes all output inside `{` brackets `}` in your output.
 It is fully context-aware,
 so it automatically knows to escape Javascript inside `<script>` tags, HTML inside `<div>` tags, CSS inside `<style>`,
 etc. Unlike other frameworks, you don't have to remember to use the correct escape function inside your HTML.